rhinoella/car-dealership/README.md

 # Decentralised Car Dealership

 The aim for this project was to build a full-stack, blockchain-based, Web3 car dealership/marketplace, still under progress as I have to further develop the frontend.
+The current code presents contracts as well as tests.

 The smart contract was developed with Solidity, tested with the HardHat toolbox in TypeScript, and deployed with Ethers.